Factory Method Design Pattern in .NET — Real-Time Finance Example

 • Generating reports in different formats (PDF, Excel, CSV)

-• Creating notification services (Email, SMS, Push)
+• Creating various types of notifications (Email, SMS, Push)

-Real-Time Finance Example: Bank Transaction Processing
+๐Ÿ’ผ Real-Time Finance Example: Bank Transaction Processing

-1. Create a Common Interface
+1️ Define a Common Interface

 public interface IBankTransaction